-- □ Contrasting colors throughout the home to avoid tripping, especially where there is a transition in height or a step in the floor - □ A different color for each room, so that they are easily distinguishable from one another - Solid colors and flat fields can help residents make more sense of their space.
-Patterns can be confusing for older people as their visual perception is off, making patterns feel like 3D.
-For example, a tile pattern can look like something has been dropped and needs to be picked up.
+- □ Contrasting colors throughout the home to avoid tripping, especially where there is a transition in height or a step in the floor - □ A different color for each room, so that they are easily distinguishable from one another - Solid colors and flat fields can help older guests make more sense of their space.
+Patterns can become confusing for older people as their visual perception may be off, making patterns feel three dimensional.